 The individual Marketplace can be accessed at www.healthcare.gov or call 1-800-318-2596 or TTYTDD at 1-855-889-4325.
 You can view available health plans without identifying yourself but you will need to create an account in order to purchase coverage.

 The individual Marketplace call center is operational 7 days per week/24 hours a day, 362 days per year.
 A live chat feature is also available from the website www.healthcare.gov.
-The open enrollment period for 2017 will go from November 1, 2016, through January 31, 2017.
-You will need to apply on or before December 15, 2016, in order to have a January 1, 2017, effective date.
+The open enrollment period for 2018 will be from November 1, 2017, through December 15, 2017.
+You will need to apply on or before December 15, 2017, in order to have a January 1, 2018, effective date.

 The individual Marketplace became operational on October 1, 2013, with the initial open enrollment period from October 1, 2013, through March 31, 2014.
 The second open enrollment period was from November 15, 2014, until February 15, 2015.
-Beginning for 2016 coverage, the enrollment period will be November 1st through January 31st.
-An individual needs to purchase coverage on or before December 15th of each year in order to have a January 1st effective date.
+The 2016 and 2017 enrollment periods were from November 1st through January 31st.
+An individual must purchase coverage on or before December 15th of each year in order to have a January 1st effective date.

 Individuals needing enrollment assistance can locate local help by visiting https://www.healthcare.gov/apply-and-enroll/get-help-applying/, click on “In-person help in your community” and then input your zip code.
 If you are looking for an insurance agent to assist you, be sure to click on the “Agents & Brokers” tab at the top of the results.